it-at-m/opensource.muenchen.de/usability-analysis.md

 This is because commercial support generally offers more reliable and professional support, which is particularly advantageous in security and operationally critical situations.

 The number of stars, watchers, contributors or pull requests can be an indication of a large community, but does not necessarily have to be [^DevOps_Handbook_stars].

+## DevOps

+Software consists not only of source code but is also embedded in automation for testing and deployment.
+It is therefore necessary to check whether a publicly accessible _Continuous Integration and Deployment_ (CI/CD) is available.
+In addition, whether source code, artifacts, releases, containers, etc. are available in common repositories.

 [^DevOps_Handbook_stars]: _Sonatype 2019 Software Supply Chain Report_ aus The DevOps Handbook: How to Create World-Class Agility, Reliability, & Security in Technology Organizations Gene Kim, Jez Humble, Patrick Debois, John Willis ISBN-10: 1950508404 S. 365